This post contains affiliate links.

 Not to mention eating your way through the city’s phenomenal food scene, drinking Turkish coffee (ok, I admit it’s not for me, but you should try it at least once), smoking shisha, and shopping for souvenirs.

-Of course, Istanbul is better under the sun but there is still a lot to see and do even on those cold, gray days, that’s why I definitely recommend visiting Turkey in winter as well!
+Of course, Istanbul is better under the sun but there is still a lot to see and do even on those cold, gray days, and that’s why I recommend visiting Turkey in winter as well!

 The intricate interior of Topkapi Palace